-There’s also pasta, which is easy to cook out in the field, even if it’s not something I’m a big fan of.
+There’s also pasta, which is easy to cook out in the field, even if it’s not something I’m a huge fan of.
 It’s not because I don’t like pasta, it’s because pasta is very, very bulky.
 I’m pretty concerned with the weight and volume of my pack, so pasta typically stays at home just because it takes up so much space.

 You can also throw in some meat if you’d like.
-Summer sausage, the precooked meats you’ll find in any grocery store, keeps exceptionally well and adds some flavor and protein to your meal.
+Summer sausage, the precooked meats you’ll find in any grocery store, keeps exceptionally well, and adds some flavor and protein to your meal.
 However, my personal favorite is freshly caught fish.
 Best rice dish?
 Fried rice with sauteed brook trout out in Wyoming.
 If you enjoy fishing or hunting, find a way to work that into your wilderness diet!

 I mentioned hash browns earlier in this piece.
-They were pretty simple to make, just dehydrated sliced potatoes soaked in cool water, then fried with cheese.
+They were simple to make, just dehydrated sliced potatoes soaked in cool water, then fried with cheese.
 Add some salt and pepper, and we had the perfect breakfast food.
-Humble oatmeal is also a solid breakfast choice, and you can add nearly anything to it, from raisins to chocolate to cinnamon.
+Humble oatmeal is also a solid breakfast choice, and you can add anything to it, from raisins to chocolate to cinnamon.

-Types of Stoves
+Types of Camp Stoves

-So we’ve gone over some food options, but how to cook them?
+So, we’ve gone over some food options, but how to cook them?

 There are canister fuel stoves.
 Things like Jetboils fall into that category, stoves fueled by a non-refillable canister of pressurized fuel, which makes it quite convenient.
 Canister fuel stoves are also typically quick to boil water.
-If you are out in the field with freeze dried foods, these stoves are great because of their light weight and fast cooking speeds.
+If you are out in the field with freeze-dried foods, these Camp stoves are great because of their light weight and fast cooking speeds.
 However, these stoves do fall a bit behind when it comes to cooking.
 That’s because they generate so much heat that you are likely to burn whatever you are trying to simmer.
 Now, cooking is possible over a Jetboil or similar stove, but it is awkward.

 Next up, wood burning stoves.
-This may seem a little anachronistic, but hear me out.
+This may seem a little anachronistic but hear me out.
 There are some insanely light wood stoves on the market today.
 Things like the titanium Emberlit and Bushbuddy stoves come in at under half a pound.
 And you don’t have to carry petroleum-based fuel.
 If you’re out in an area where it is safe and legal to burn a small fire, you really might want to consider one of these.
 I have personal experience with the Emberlit, and I do like it.
 With wood fire, controlling heat is slow, but you do control the heat, unlike with a canister fuel stove.
 Add to that the low weight and free fuel, and under the right circumstances, a wood stove can be a real winner.

 White Gas Stoves

 And now my go-to stove.
 The MSR Whisperlite series.
 I swear that these things are magic.
 They’re on the heavy end of things, but you can adjust the pressure of the tank, unlike a canister stove.
-This stove allows you to control heat output, meaning you can simmer or fry things pretty quickly.
+This stove allows you to control heat output, meaning you can simmer or fry things quickly.
 This isn’t an instructional piece, but the Whisperlite is reasonably straightforward to use with some practice, I have a ton of experience with these stoves, and I have never seen a failure that could not be fixed by some simple cleaning.
 And I have seen more skilled cooks than me whip up things like brownies, bread rolls, and calzones.
 Yes, calzones.
 Personally, I carry the Whisperlite the most often, though I have high opinions of all three types of stoves.

-So what’s the right option?
+So, what’s the right Camp Stove option?

 Well, if you don’t have to spend money, don’t.
-I’ve lent my stoves out to friends many times, and I’m pretty sure you’ll be able to do the same.
+I’ve lent my stoves out to friends many times, and I’m quite sure you’ll be able to do the same.
 Now, if you decide you really like one type or another, then, after getting some real experience, you may want to consider buying.
-As I said, the Whisperlite is probably the most versatile of the three types, so as a general go-to stove, it’s my number one.
+As I said, the Whisperlite is the most versatile of the three types, so as a general go-to stove, it’s my number one.